-The sarcoma tumor microenvironment (TME) team focuses on understanding how malignant and non-malignant cells are affected and educated by each other during sarcoma progression.
+The sarcoma tumor microenvironment (TME) team focuses on understanding how malignant and non-malignant cells are affected and educated by each other during sarcoma progression in children and adults

-I am a team leader and Assistant Professor in molecular sarcoma research with a focus on cellular crosstalk in the tumor microenvironment.
-Our main interest in the sarcoma tumor microenvironment team at BioClinicum (Dept of Oncology-Pathology, Karolinska Institutet) is to characterize how tumor cells make use of, and reprogram, normal host cells to participate in sarcoma progression.
-We hope to identify novel biomarkers and therapeutic approaches with principally different modes of action compared to the multimodal treatments of today.
+I am Team leader for the Sarcoma Tumor Microenvironment Team at BioClinicum.
+Our main interest is to characterize how tumor cells make use of, and reprogram, normal host cells to participate in sarcoma progression.
+Cellular crosstalk between different cell types is essential both during tumor initiation and metastasis.
+In summary, we hope to identify novel biomarkers and therapeutic approaches with principally different modes of action compared to the aggressive multimodal treatments of today.

 During my PhD studies in the Prof Ulf Eriksson lab at the Ludwig Institute for Cancer Research Ltd, I became interested in platelet-derived growth factor (PDGF) signaling.
 My thesis work focused on characterizing how two of the most recently discovered PDGF ligands were activated by proteolytic activation.